New Year’s Eve (Nyttårsaften)

 After dinner, some parents will let their younger children play with sparklers or set off small fireworks before they head off to bed.
 Some lucky older children get to stay up til midnight to watch the fireworks.

 When midnight is close, everyone spills onto the streets.
 There will be sparklers and small fireworks.
 Then at midnight you will see the town light up with bigger fireworks!
-Check the website of your local municipality for the locations of the municipal fireworks.
+Check the website of your local municipality for the locations of the municipal fireworks (some municipalities have decided to not have any municipal fireworks this year).
 At midnight everyone starts to wish their friends, family, loved ones, and neighbors “Godt Nytt År, takk for det gamle” (Happy New Year, thank you for the past year).
 There will be hugs, kisses, cheers, and calling over to other groups to wish them well in the streets.
 Be aware of the cold temperature, you might stay outside for a while at this time – so dress appropriately.